 • Current Appraised Value: $8,000 - $10,000 (Decreased)

 Books & Manuscripts, Decorative Arts, Furniture, Pottery & Porcelain, Silver

-APPRAISER: So we can say these have survived a long time in a lot of peril.
+APPRAISER: So we can say these have survived a long time and a lot of peril.

-APPRAISER: Okay.
-When you look at the artist's name here, it says "C.P.
+APPRAISER: When you look at the artist's name here, it says, "C.P.
 Polk."
 It's Charles Peale Polk.
 Now, the Peale family is the royal family of American portrait painting in the 18th and 19th century.
 And a lot of their children were artists, they were entrepreneurs and inventors.
 Now, Charles Peale Polk made his living doing portraits of Washington that he sold to interested people who were Washington fans.
 Now, the provenance came through, you had said, the Bowie family.
-Okay, so now, this is where it begins to layer, which is really interesting.
+Okay, and so now this is where it begins to layer, which is really interesting.
 We have C.P.
-Polk, we have the Bowie family, Prince George County in Maryland, huge family, important people in Maryland.
-And then an obscure reference that talks about the inventiveness of Charles Peale Polk doing verre Èglomisé portraits and scratching through the gold leaf.
-Now, verre Èglomisé is really just decoration on the reverse of glass, so it can be either painted, or it can be done in gold leaf.
+Polk, we have the Bowie family, Prince George County in Maryland, a huge family, important people in Maryland, and then an obscure reference that talks about the inventiveness of Charles Peale Polk doing their Églomisé portraits and scratching through the gold leaf.
+Now, verre Églomisé is really just decoration on the reverse of glass, so it can be either painted or it can be done in gold leaf.
 But this is a really interesting technique.
 Gold leaf is laid on the surface of the glass, and then Polk went in with a very fine stylus and scratched away that gold and made essentially almost a negative.
-And then after that you go in and you paint the background black.
+And then after that, you go in and you paint the background black.
 So now the black shows through where the gold has been scratched away, so it gives the whole portrait depth.
 And that's a very innovative technique.
-They're all encased in these nice, ebonized early-19th-century frames.
+They're all encased in these nice ebonized early 19th-century frames.